 The BA Honours Sociology and Criminology and all the modules that make up the degree are managed by the teaching team and co-ordinated by the Sociology and Criminology course leader.
 Students will meet the course leader during Orientation week and thereafter they will be available either by email, during weekly office hours, or by appointment.
-The degree is part of a suite of BA Honours degrees in the Department of Social and Historical Studies, for which the head of department is ultimately responsible.
+The degree is part of a suite of BA Honours degrees in the School of Social Sciences, for which the head of school is ultimately responsible.
 Regular course team meetings are held and attended by full-time, fractional and part-time Visiting Lecturer staff to discuss course content, learning and teaching, academic and social activities and deal with any concerns.